This article was updated on June 2, 2025.

 Between Arlington National Cemetery and the US Marine Corps War Memorial, Arlington.

 You’ll usually hear the 53 bells of the Netherlands Carillon ring out automated renditions of the American and Dutch national anthems on the hour, but during the summer, the NPS invites guest musicians to play pop and jazz hits on the massive bell tower.
-The shows take place two Saturdays a month from 6 to 7 PM, and run through October.
+The shows take place on select Sunday afternoons from 3 to 4:30 PM, and run through October.
+Activities run by park rangers will also be available for kids from 2:30-4:30, during the concerts.
 Free.